 - Water Information

 Explore Southwestern Colorado with the latest edition of Headwaters, published by the Colorado Foundation for Water Education.

-At their June 9th Board meeting the following 9 grants were funded by the SWCD:
+At their February 9th Board meeting the following grants were funded by the Southwestern Water Conservation District (SWCD):

 At the January Southwest Basin Roundtable (SBR) meeting in Cortez, Eric Kuhn, Colorado River Water Conservation District (CRWCD), summarized the need for technical data expressed by the Four West Slope Basin Roundtables to better discuss issues surrounding future Colorado River development and the risk to current water users.
 This need also came up for each Basin Implementation Plan, and as part of the IBCC conceptual agreement for trans-mountain diversions.
 The Colorado River Development and Curtailment Risk Study will address the need for technical data so that the Roundtables—and all of Colorado—can better discuss issues surrounding future Colorado River development, potential curtailment, and the risk to current water users.

 The interdependencies between water and energy, the water-energy nexus, is becoming more prominent.
 Water is used in all phases of energy production and energy is required to extract, convey, and deliver water.
 Yet, several trends are adding stress to the water-energy nexus, namely climate change and population growth.
 According to the U.S. Department of Energy’s (DOE) Water-Energy Nexus: Challenges and Opportunities report, power generation and agriculture-related are the largest users of water in the U.S. However, water withdrawals have been steadily decreasing due to a number of factors, predominantly reduced supplies, while growth in the two fore-mentioned sectors have been steadily increasing.